 - While both Plan G (1) and Plan N (1) provide the usual benefits outlined in their plan letters, they do so with the caveat that some medical services, including hospitalization, are only covered if they are provided by an in-network provider.

-- Since neither Plan C nor Plan F is currently available to those aged 65 or older, we utilized a 75-year-old to estimate their costs.
+- Since neither Plan C nor Plan F are available to people 65 or older right now, we used a 75-year-old to figure out how much they would cost.

-2. Medigap premiums charged by AARP in states where rates vary according on age
+2. Medigap premiums charged by AARP in states where rates vary according to age